Loneliness & isolation

 Coping with isolation and loneliness

-• Negotiate to have the same evening off each week so you can commit to an evening class, sporting activity or volunteering
+• Where possible, arrange to have the same evening off each week so you can participate in a weekly evening activity or club.

-• Book holidays and time off well in advance to see family and friends.
-It will give you something to look forward to and ensure they are around when you want to see them
+• If you can, book holidays and time off well in advance to see family and friends.
+It will give you something to look forward to and ensure they are around when you want to see them.

 Impact on wellbeing